What to know about the Chicago doctor charged with murdering his ex-wife and her husband - Boston News, Weather, Sports | WHDH 7News

-COLUMBUS, Ohio (AP) — The arrest of a Chicago doctor in the murders of his ex-wife and her husband in Ohio caps off nearly two weeks of unanswered questions surrounding the mysterious killings.
+COLUMBUS, Ohio (AP) — The arrest of a Chicago doctor in the killings of his ex-wife and her husband in Ohio caps off nearly two weeks of unanswered questions surrounding the mysterious killings.

 Police found Dr. Spencer Tepe, a 37-year-old dentist, and Monique Tepe, 39, with gunshot wounds on the second floor of their home in Columbus at about 10 a.m. on Dec.
 30 after officers were asked to conduct a wellness check, authorities said.
 Medical personnel later pronounced them dead.